Can Dogs Sense When Someone Is About to Die?

-There is a persistent belief held by many people that dogs have some sort of "sixth sense" which allows them to sense when somebody is about to die soon.
+There is a persistent belief held by many people that dogs have some sort of "sixth sense" that allows them to sense when somebody is about to die soon.
 There are some psychological explanations as to why such beliefs come about in the first place, and which behaviors of dogs might explain them.
-Still some of the anecdotal reports are intriguing, and regardless of one's belief or disbelief in matters such as extra-sensory abilities, they make for interesting reading.
+Still, some of the anecdotal reports are intriguing, and regardless of one's belief or disbelief in matters such as extra-sensory abilities, they make for interesting reading.

 I recently received a note of this sort from a psychologist named Phyllis Brentzel and I present it to you in its unedited form.

 Please allow me to introduce myself.
 I am a fellow psychologist and dog lover (have three dogs now) who is reading your book, How Dogs Think, and am enjoying it quite a lot.
 This morning I read the chapter about canine's sixth sense.
 I too think there could be many explanations for these reported abilities.
 But I have a beagle story that I thought I might share.

 Growing up my dad got a pair of beagles, Maggie and Jigs.
 We are from Punxsutawney, PA (yes, the groundhog capital place) and my dad was an avid hunter and the dogs were hunting dogs who were always housed outside in a kennel.
 Jigs had died at a young age for a beagle but Maggie was still living and probably about 8 years old.
 I would have been around 10 (am 60 now).